 By now Bruno was a weathered veteran, a survivor, no longer the fresh-faced prospect who had excited his countrymen more than a decade before.
 He beat a string of journeyman to keep himself in the mix, and then word came that yet another chance at a world title was to be his.
 Oliver McCall had vanquished Lewis in 1994, then barely outpointed a 45-year-old Holmes in a surprisingly competitive fight.
 McCall needed a good payday and an easy win and decided a used-up Bruno and a trip to merry ol’ England would suit just fine.

 The moment McCall vs Bruno was signed and sealed some of Bruno’s compatriots expressed misgivings.
-There had already been far too much heartache for those of little faith, too many dashed hopes which now made the prospect of cheering Bruno on in what had to be his final chance at a world title bittersweet, if not masochistic.
+There had already been far too much heartache for those of little faith, too many dashed hopes which now made the prospect of cheering Bruno on yet again bittersweet, if not masochistic.

-Aware he was hopelessly behind on points, McCall finally came alive in the last two rounds and Bruno withstood some desperate moments as the champion threw everything he had at the hometown hero.
-But to the relief of the assembled throng in Wembley Stadium, this time, finally, Frank made good.
-Clinching at every opportunity, the massive crowd roaring, Bruno protected his fragile chin through the final three minutes as if it were a priceless porcelain artifact and survived to hear the final bell.
+Aware he was hopelessly behind on points, McCall came alive in the last two rounds and Bruno withstood some desperate moments as the champion threw everything he had at the hometown hero.
+Clinching at every opportunity, the massive crowd roaring, Bruno protected his fragile chin through the final three minutes as if it were a priceless porcelain artifact and, to the great relief of the huge throng in Wembley Stadium, the tiring challenger survived to hear the final bell.

 – Michael Carbert